bassettyambica/user-login-react/README.md

-/*
-Signup form using reactjs
+**Signup form using reactjs**
-*/

 Steps to run the project on local server
-1)Download /Clone repository .
+- Download /Clone repository in terminal using "git clone https://github.com/bassettyambica/user-login-react.git"
-2)In terminal reach to project folder and run : npm install 3)Command: npm start
+- In terminal reach to project folder and run : npm install
+- Now run the command: npm start

 Overview Create a sign up page:
 1)Username field: Accepts email and throws error if length >56.required